jimburton/scrabble/chapters/Chapter1.md

 When you start writing any software you need to think about modelling the problem in hand.
-When the problem is a board game, this is quite easy to begin with, because the first things we need to model in the software correspond to real world objects.
+When the problem is a board game, this is quite easy to begin with because the first things we need to model in the software correspond to real world objects.

 <img src="/chapters/images/scrabble.jpeg" alt="Scrabble board" width="500px" />